venom-ink-logo

 Does this look infected to you?

-During the healing of a piercing you may notice a few things; firstly, there will be discharge.
-A clear or milky white / yellow fluid known as lymph will be present for the first few weeks.
+During the healing of a piercing, you may notice a few things.
+First, there will be discharge.
+A clear or milky white/yellow fluid known as lymph will be present for the first few weeks.
 This dries to a ‘crust’ around the piercing.
-Do not pick at it; instead soak it as per the aftercare provided.
+Do not pick at it; instead, soak it as per the aftercare provided.

 If this discharge ever starts to smell unpleasant, contain a lot of blood, or turn green in color, then you have an infection.
 You should have it checked by a doctor ASAP.
 Infected piercings, while incredibly rare, can quickly become very serious.
-You’ll be given a course of antibiotics, take them all, leave the jewellery in allowing the infection to drain, and with any luck your piercing will continue to heal successfully after that.
+You’ll be given a course of antibiotics, take them all, leave the jewelry in, allowing the infection to drain, and with any luck, your piercing will continue to heal successfully after that.

 Common signs of infection: